Aciel07/Project-Create-and-Mint-Token/README.md

 # Project-Create-and-Mint-Token

 This repository contains an ERC20 token contract called **Mercury** created with Solidity and deployed using the Remix IDE.
-The token is based on OpenZeppelin's standard ERC20 implementation, ensuring it is fully compliant and secure.
-It includes advanced functionalities such as minting, burning, and supply-reducing transfers.

 ## Features
 - **Minting**: The contract owner can mint new tokens to specified accounts.